renesas-rz/rzg2_flash_writer/README.md

 ### 4.2.
 Prepare the source code

-Get the ource code of RZ/G2 flash writer.
+Get the source code of RZ/G2 flash writer.

 ```shell
 cd ~/